salonirk11/blog/_posts/2022-12-27-gujarat-the-unexplored-state.md

 ![paramotoring]({{ site.baseurl }}/assets/images/narayan-sarovar.jpg)

 We also walked in the [White Rann Desert][white-rann-desert].
-The entire area is wrapped in salt crystals.
+The entire area is covered in salt crystals.
 It was a very unique experience.

 ![rann]({{ site.baseurl }}/assets/images/narayan-sarovar.jpg)